bullseye2030/EnforcedProgression/README.md

 # EnforcedProgression
-Downloads are the latest version <a href=https://github.com/SamboyCoding/EnforcedProgression/tree/master/build/libs>here</a> for now
+Downloads are <a href=https://github.com/SamboyCoding/EnforcedProgression/tree/master/build/libs>here</a> for now